Get insider access

 7. Best In-Ear Headphones For Music

 If you prefer an in-ear fit, consider the MOONDROP Blessing 3.
 These wired in-ear monitors (IEMs) are a lightweight and portable alternative to bulkier over-ear audiophile headphones like the HiFiMan Sundara 2020.
 You won't get a passive soundstage that feels as immersive or open, but, in exchange, you get a subtler look and better breathability.
 Each bud features a hybrid driver design with dual 10 mm dynamic drivers to improve sound quality, especially in the bass range.
-The result is an extremely well-balanced sound profile, ensuring that audio is reproduced with astounding fidelity.
+The result is a well-balanced sound profile, ensuring that mixes are reproduced with astounding fidelity.
 They're lighter than other MOONDROP models, like the MOONDROP Aria, and sit comfortably in your ear without causing fatigue.

 If you're still looking for more in-ear headphones, check out our best sounding wireless earbuds article!